programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 {% include figure.html filename="en-tr-linked-open-data-wikidata-16.png" alt="List of various identifiers that can be related to a person" caption="Figure 16.
 Identifiers associated with a person in Wikidata." %}

 These are just some of the properties available for creating linked open data about individuals in Wikidata.
 Below are other relevant properties that can provide more detailed information.
-However, we must be cautious when entering data about living people and always consider ethical implications related to their dignity, safety, and privacy.
+However, be cautious when entering data about living people and always consider the ethical implications for their dignity, safety, and privacy.

 - **place of birth** [(P19)](https://perma.cc/QYR2-WRRH): To specify the person’s known birthplace.